Make memories with a fun family game night! Easy tips to have a family game night, and including grandparents!

 Take my sister-in-law for example.
-She grew up playing games with her parents, and has instituted these fun family game nights with my brother-in-law and their kids.
-Rounds of Monopoly (they own 20-something versions), or any other board game in their Game Closet (it’s a thing, capitalization is my own), have snacks and a roarin’ good time.
+She grew up playing games with her parents, and instituted fun family game nights with my brother-in-law and their kids.
+Rounds of Monopoly (they own more than 20 versions), or any other board game in their game closet, have snacks and a roarin’ good time.

 But then, I had an idea.